minexxtechnology/MineSmart/README.md

        2.2.1 Setting up a team leader

-To set up a team leader, click on the Minert Teams tab: The 'Create Miner team' form opens up where the team leaders' information can be entered.
+To set up a team leader, click on the Miner Teams tab: The 'Create Miner team' form opens up where the team leaders' information can be entered.
 This can also be achieved through the 'Import' button that allows the upload of large datasets Excel or CSV files.

        2.2.2 Adding miners under a team leader